cmusatyalab/wcacourse/README.md

 Each student will be assigned to a team.
 The team specific information is provided at the end of this guide.
 Each team will execute the following steps in creating the application:

 1. **Data Collection** -- Use your smart phone to collect videos of the sandwich components and sub-assemblies.
-These videos will be used in the following two steps to create a training and testing dataset a WCA object detector.
+These videos will be used in the following two steps to create a training and testing dataset for a WCA object detector.
 2. **Video Upload** -- Upload your videos to the CVAT annotation tool.
 3. **Annotate the Dataset** -- Use CVAT to convert the videos into a labeled dataset.
 4. **Prepare the Dataset for Training** -- Download the dataset from CVAT onto the cloudlet that will be used for training an object detector.
 Clean and filter the dataset.